 I was hoping that I wouldn’t have to post an Official Comment Policy.
 It’s a blog, for goodness sake.
 But there are spammers, folks with an agenda, annoying salespeople – you get the drift.
 So here’s my comment policy:

-1. Introduce yourself.
-I don’t need a copy of your license, your Social Security number or a note from your mother.
-But I would like to know who you are, a tidbit like “a lawyer from Alabama” or “a confused mom.”
+- Introduce yourself.
+I don’t need a copy of your license, your Social Security number, or a note from your mother.
+But it’s helpful to know who you are, like “a lawyer from Alabama” or “a confused mom.”

-5. And this one is a doozy: Keep your personally identifiable information out of your question.
+- Keep your personally identifiable information out of your question.
 This is the internet, remember?
 If you say things like “I’m the only doctor in my town and my wife is blind,” folks may know it’s you.
-And clearly posting your phone number and email address in a comment means that other people – lots of other people if I’m lucky – are going to see it.
-I’m not going to redact or edit what you write in order to take out your info.
-So use a little common sense.
+And clearly posting your phone number or Social Security Number in a comment means that other people – lots of other people if I’m lucky – are going to see it.
+I’m not going to redact or edit your comment (although I reserve the right to delete it).
+So please use common sense.

 You may disagree with some of the comments.
 Any comments on the site are the opinions of the folks who wrote them.
 Not me.
 I can’t be held responsible for anything that anyone else writes.

 - Don’t make me have to delete you.
 Cause I will if you break the rules.
 And I’m a middle child and that will just stress me out.